AlibabaCloudDocs/ros/intl.en-US/Resource Types/Redis/ALIYUN::REDIS::Instance.md

 Fn::GetAtt

 -   InstanceId: the ID of the instance.
--   OrderId: the ID of the order.
+-   OrderId: the order ID of the instance.
 -   ConnectionDomain: the domain name that is used to connect to the instance.
 -   Port: the port that is used to connect to the instance.